Evalutation before IVF

 General

-Prior to starting IVF, the woman's blood type should be verified, and she should be screened for conditions that could affect the health of a pregnancy.
-Documentation of immunity to rubella (German measles) and varicella (chicken pox) may also require a blood test.
+Prior to starting IVF, providers may verify a patient's blood type and documentation of immunity to rubella (German measles) and varicella (chicken pox).
 Vaccination can be offered before pregnancy if immunity is not present.
-The patient and her partner will also be tested for hepatitis B and C, HIV and syphilis.
-An option for couples to consider is Universal Genetic Carrier Screening.
-This testing offers the additional advantages of identifying before pregnancy couples at risk of having children with genetic diseases.
-They can then be offered appropriate testing to optimize patient education, counseling, and options for achieving pregnancy.
-Couples at risk of having children with specific genetic diseases can be counseled about the disease inheritance and course and offered referral for potential interventions, such as preimplantation genetic testing.
+The patient and her partner will also be tested for sexually transmitted infections including hepatitis B and C, HIV, and syphilis.
+Genetic carrier screening evaluates for hereditary conditions that may affect her child’s health.
+This testing offers the additional advantage of identifying couples at risk of having children with genetic diseases.
+The patient can then be offered appropriate testing to optimize patient education, counseling, and options for achieving pregnancy.
+Patients at risk of having children with specific genetic diseases can be counseled about the disease's inheritance and course and offered referral for potential interventions, such as preimplantation genetic testing.

 Ovarian Reserve Testing

-As women age they have a decreased ability to conceive and an increased risk of miscarriage.
-The reproductive potential of the ovaries, termed ovarian reserve, represents the number of oocytes available for potential fertilization at that point in time and may be assessed by serum tests or ultrasonography.
-The presence of decreased ovarian reserve predicts future response to ovarian stimulation.
-The results of ovarian reserve tests should be considered in the context of the patient’s age.
-Ovarian reserve tests are good predictors of response to ovarian stimulation, but poor results do not necessarily predict inability to achieve a live birth.
+As women age, they have a decreased ability to conceive and an increased risk of miscarriage.
+The reproductive potential of the ovaries, termed ovarian reserve, represents the number of remaining eggs in the ovaries and may be assessed by serum tests or ultrasonography.
+Decreased ovarian reserve predicts a lower response to ovarian stimulation medications in ART.
+The results of ovarian reserve tests should be considered in the context of the patient’s age, as the quality of the eggs is related to age.
+Ovarian reserve tests are good predictors of response to ovarian stimulation, but poor results do not necessarily predict the inability to achieve a live birth.

 1. Anti-Mullerian Hormone Test (AMH): AMH levels remain relatively stable throughout the menstrual cycle and can be assessed on any day of the menstrual cycle.
 An AMH value less than 1.0 can predict a low response to stimulation.

-3. Ultrasonographic assessment of the antral follicle count: determines the number of follicles that measure 2–10 mm in both ovaries.
+3. Ultrasonographic assessment of the antral follicle count: determines the number of follicles that measure 2–10 mm in both ovaries at the start of the menstural cycle.
 Low antral follicle count may be defined as fewer than 5–7 follicles and is associated with poor response to ovarian stimulation.
 However, antral follicle count is a relatively poor predictor of future ability to become pregnant.

 Semen

 A semen analysis should be reviewed.
-Changes in sperm quality may occur over time that could affect IVF success.
 Semen parameters can help determine whether standard insemination of eggs or intracytoplasmic sperm injection (ICSI) may be advised.

 Uterus

-The uterus is usually evaluated prior to an IVF.
-Three methods can be used: a hysterosalpingogram, a saline infusion sonohysterography or a hysteroscopy.
+The uterus is usually evaluated prior to an IVF to determine if there are any abnormalities present that would negatively impact implantation.
+Three methods can be used: a hysterosalpingogram, a saline infusion sonohysterography, or a hysteroscopy.

 Prior to IVF, a trial or “mock” transfer may be done.
 The purpose of this procedure is to determine the length and direction of the uterus.
 This enables the physician to anticipate any difficulties with the embryo transfer.